-Test unit 2: Matter
+Test and reflection unit 2: Matter

-Investigation unit 2: Acids and Bases

-Test unit 3: Body
+Investigation unit 2: Salts Test and reflection unit 3: Body

 Investigation unit 3: Individually made research question

 Students will be given detailed information about the tasks, due dates, expectations, and which criteria are being marked for each assessment task.
 This information will also be shared through Managebac.